Skip to content

 Outlets let workflows pause and deliver a request to the outside world — render an HTTP form, send an email with a magic link, or dispatch to any custom delivery channel.
 When the user responds (submits the form, clicks the link), the workflow resumes automatically.

-The outlet system handles state persistence, token generation, token consumption (single-use for email, reusable for HTTP), and HTTP response building — so your step handlers stay declarative.
+The outlet system handles state persistence, token generation, atomic consume() on every resume (as a short mutex against concurrent resumes), re-persisting under the same handle so the wfs token stays stable across the entire workflow run, and HTTP response building — so your step handlers stay declarative.

 Overview